RianKun/brute/README.md

-do with you own risk
+do with you own risk,
-i just clone and mod this file thx u guys
+i just clone and mod this file! thx u guys